Decrease Anxiety and Improve Test Performance with Virtual Reality Meditation

 Technology has recently been applied to training in mindfulness.
-Indeed, mindfulness training carried out completely on-line has been shown to be effective for as number of conditions.
-But, now virtual reality (VR) devices are improving and becoming readily available.
+Indeed, mindfulness training carried out completely on-line has been shown to be effective for as number of conditions including anxiety.
+Virtual reality (VR) devices are improving and becoming readily available.
 Previously it has been shown the virtual reality (VR) can be helpful in treating phobias. and Borderline Personality Disorder (BPD).
-But, it is not known if VR can enhance the effectiveness of mindfulness training in the treatment of Anxiety Disorders.
+But, it is not known if VR can enhance the effectiveness of mindfulness training in the treatment of anxiety in college students.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Kaplan-Rakowski, R., Johnson, K. R., & Wojdynski, T. (2021).
 The impact of virtual reality meditation on college students’ exam performance.
 Smart Learning Environments, 8(1), 21. https://doi.org/10.1186/s40561-021-00166-7